Istiaq-Fuad/transfer-learning-mieeg/ARCHITECTURE.md

 - load all motor imagery classes per dataset by default (no left/right filtering)
 - use all EEG channels per dataset by default, with an optional common-channel mode
 - use a single branded model pipeline
-- support only supervised LOSO and within-subject runs
+- support supervised LOSO and within-subject runs, with optional domain-adversarial loss
-- avoid pretraining or domain adaptation complexity in the current main flow
+- optionally run cross-subject pretraining and per-subject fine-tuning
+- optionally perform lightweight test-time calibration